ntyndall/footballstats/README.md

 # ...
 ```

+Unfortunately, the size of the XGBoost model being stored in the R package leads to memory issues when lazy loading - to save some cash on large memory boxes, I _can_ just `scp xgModel.rda root@IP:/root` the file across and load it while performing the analysis so I don't have to lazy load it.

 ## Tagging a release
   - Update `DESCRIPTION` file to required version (must be > than most recent `GIT` version).
   - Run `Rscript tag.R {v#}` inside root directory `/footballstats/`.